modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 	**Section 1.3.
 Context learning for conceptualizing cognitive spaces.**

 	We apply the procedure *Context learning for conceptualizing cognitive spaces* to the description of the solution proposed by Archimedes to the problem of the golden crown asked by King Heron.
+Context learning requires three steps: exploring problematic situations, analyzing leading questions, and performing learning and evaluation activities.

 ## 1.1.
 Mathematics and science in ancient Greece.